Urban Studies Minor

 This interdisciplinary minor is a great complement to any degree program.
 Students who are interested in pursuing a Master of Urban and Regional Planning (MURP) degree are strongly encouraged to consider this field of study.

 The minor consists of 15 credit hours minimum, including 3 core courses and 2 electives.
-There are a broad range of electives available to choose from.
+There are a broad range of electives available to choose from, and one of our core courses meets the General Education requirement for Ethical Reasoning and Community Engagement (ERCE).

 Course Grade Requirement